Running a client

 Alpine is the usual choice for clients — ~5 MB versus Ubuntu’s

-cargo build --release the artifacts land under
+artifacts land under target/release/tdx-artifacts/zipnet/alpine/:

 | Artifact | What it’s for |